 Some of the most common myths, like restraining or placing an object in the mouth of someone who is having a seizure, can even be harmful.
 It’s valuable to remedy these falsehoods for the health and safety of all, as not everyone who has a seizure has epilepsy and not all seizures are the same.
 Below are the most common myths related to epilepsy and seizures.

-Everyone who has a seizure has epilepsy.”
+Everyone who has a seizure has epilepsy - FALSE

-Seizures can be caused by electrical misfiring in the brain as well as irregular blood sugar levels, very high blood pressure, alcohol withdrawal or even extreme stress, including PTSD.
-Knowledge about seizures can help prevent some types of seizures, as well as control it better when they are recurrent.
+Seizures can be caused by electrical misfiring in the brain as well as irregular blood sugar levels, very high blood pressure, alcohol withdrawal or even extreme stress, including post-traumatic stress disorder.
+Knowledge about seizures can help prevent some types of seizures, as well as control seizures better when they are recurrent.

-While many people associate seizures with uncontrolled jerking movements (tonic-clonic seizure), a person can also exhibit more subtle physical symptoms such as staring without responding, wandering about confused, repeating purposeless movements or even just an unusual degree of confusion, especially in the older population, in the setting of an infection.
+While many people associate seizures with uncontrolled jerking movements (tonic-clonic seizure), a person can also exhibit more subtle physical symptoms such as staring without responding, wandering about confused, repeating purposeless movements or even just an unusual degree of confusion, especially in the older population.

-You should restrain someone during a seizure.”
+You should restrain someone during a seizure – FALSE

-You can swallow your tongue during a seizure.”
+You can swallow your tongue during a seizure – FALSE

 It is physically impossible to swallow your own tongue.
 However, the relaxed tongue could block a person’s breathing passage.
-You should roll the person onto their side so the tongue to fall away and to the side.
+You should roll the person onto their side so the tongue can fall away and to the side.
 This also prevents choking on vomit and excess saliva.

-You should put something into the mouth of someone having a seizure.”
+You should put something into the mouth of someone having a seizure - FALSE

-After the seizure is over, the person immediately resumes complete normal function.”
+After the seizure is over, the person immediately resumes complete normal function – FALSE